spearStr/spearStr/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=2db400&height=250&section=header&text=spearStr&fontSize=90)

 ## 👨 Profile
 Hi there.
 Let me introduce myself.
-My name is Changhun Hong.
+My name is Changhyun Hong.

 I was born on December 13, 1998.
 Currently, I am in my final year (4th year, 2nd semester) studying in the Department of Software at Chung-Ang University.
 My passion lies in front-end development, and I am eager to continue honing my skills in this area.
 I have a deep interest in creating user-friendly, visually appealing web applications and I am constantly learning new technologies to improve my craft.